calendarapp1bootcamp/calendar_final/README.md

 # Calendar-App

-This calendar application is built on extensible framework that allows developers to add search endpoints to enhance the user experience.
+This calendar application is built on an extensible framework that allows developers to add search endpoints to enhance the user experience.

 The current base calendar features include:
 1. Create and save event by date,